 Pegfilgrastim can cause hypersensitivity reactions.
 Therefore, it is contraindicated in patients who have experienced hypersensitivity to pegfilgrastim, filgrastim, or any component of the formulation.

-Since pegfilgrastim works on neutrophils to prevent febrile neutropenia, it is imperative to monitor the patient's complete blood count throughout the treatment regimen, with special attention given to the white blood cell count.
-Pegfilgrastim has been shown to cause leukocytosis, so it is essential to monitor for elevated white blood cell counts exceeding 11,000 per cubic millimeter.
+Since pegfilgrastim works on neutrophils to prevent febrile neutropenia, it is imperative to monitor the patient's complete blood count throughout the treatment regimen, with particular attention given to the white blood cell count.
+Pegfilgrastim has shown to cause leukocytosis, so it is essential to monitor for elevated white blood cell counts exceeding 11,000 per cubic millimeter.
 Pegfilgrastim, along with all other granulocyte colony-stimulating factors, can also cause capillary leak syndrome.
 Therefore, it is vital to monitor for signs of capillary leak syndrome, which include hypotension, edema, and hypoalbuminemia.
 It is also critical to monitor the patient's temperature to detect the potential onset of febrile neutropenia.

-Cancer is a very complex disease state that requires the interprofessional communication between a multitude of healthcare workers.
+Cancer is a very complex disease state that requires interprofessional communication between a multitude of healthcare workers.
 The administration of pegfilgrastim in cancer patients receiving myelosuppressive chemotherapy is only a small part of the patient's entire treatment regimen; however, it still requires exceptional patient-centered care when being given to the patient.
 Some examples of the roles of each health care member are:

 |||Smith TJ,Bohlke K,Lyman GH,Carson KR,Crawford J,Cross SJ,Goldberg JM,Khatcheressian JL,Leighl NB,Perkins CL,Somlo G,Wade JL,Wozniak AJ,Armitage JO, Recommendations for the Use of WBC Growth Factors: American Society of Clinical Oncology Clinical Practice Guideline Update.
 Journal of clinical oncology : official journal of the American Society of Clinical Oncology.
 2015 Oct 1 [PubMed PMID: 26169616]|